pauline-rugwevera/sustainability_quiz/README.md

 ![constants](assets/images/Screenshot_104.png)

-The python file has no errors reported, however the constants file has one trailing white space caused by the ASCII art, something that adds some wow effect to the game.
+The python file has no errors reported, however the constants file has one trailing white space caused by the ASCII art, which was needed for this game for some wow effect.

 # Deployment